It Starts With a Proper Brief, Not Just Sending Files

-Most clients email over a bunch of drawings and say “start modeling.”
-That’s not how good BIM teams work.
+Most clients email a bunch of drawings and say “start modeling.”
+Good BIM teams do not work like that.

-A reliable BIM modeling service will slow things down at this stage on purpose.
-Because every question answered now is a revision avoided later.
+A reliable BIM modeling service slows things down at this stage on purpose.
+Every answer they get now prevents costly revisions later.

-Once the brief is clear, the team goes through all your drawings and documents before touching the software.
+After defining the brief, the team reviews all drawings and documents before using any software.

 Setting Up the Model Foundation